college mcp-logo-header-white mcpherson

 Cesar Lopez, San Antonio, TX

-Campbell Lyons, Whitby, Ontario, Canada
+Campbell Lyons, Whitby, ON, Canada

 Seth Madron, McPherson, KS